MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/troubleshoot-windows-365-business.md

 1. In the Azure portal, go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=516942" target="_blank">Azure Active Directory Overview</a> page.
 2. In the left nav, under **Manage**, select **Users**.
 3. In the search box, type **CloudPCBRT**, then press **Enter**.
 4. If the CloudPCBRT system account is present, go to [Step 3.
-Verify that MFA is turned off for the CloudPCBRT system account](#step-3-verify-that-mfa-is-turned-off-for-the-cloudpcbrt-system-account).
+Verify that device-based MFA is turned off](#step-3-verify-that-device-based-mfa-is-turned-off).
 5. If the CloudPCBRT system account is missing, in the left nav, select **New support request** to open a support ticket.
 After the support ticket is closed, go directly to [Step 5.
 Reset your Cloud PCs](#step-5-reset-your-cloud-pcs).

 ## Step 3.
-Verify that MFA is turned off for the CloudPCBRT system account
+Verify that device-based MFA is turned off

 It’s possible that your organization is configured so that Multi-Factor Authentication (MFA) is required to join devices with Azure AD.
 If so, you must turn off this setting.
 To make sure that **Require Multi-Factor Authentication to register or join devices with Azure AD** is set to **No**, use the following steps.